 Indeed, we found Kanab to be the perfect layover during our “Grand Circle,” tour of the Utah 5 National Parks.
 Kanab is a Paiute Indian word meaning place of the willows.
 This town immortalizes the classic western, with many of the original landscapes you see in the early movies visible in all directions.
 We spent a few action-packed days exploring the trails and enjoying the endless views.

-Thus, we did our first stretch break at the Kanab Visitors Center.
-Conveniently located in the center of town and within walking distance of hotels or restaurants.
-It is a great place to become acquainted with what Kanab has to offer the traveler.
-We talked to the friendly staff, asked our questions, and learn about the local geology and archaeology.
-The locals are extremely helpful.
-They are very down to earth.
-I always find that the hospitality of the locals definitely makes an impression.
+We made our first stretch break at the Kanab Visitors Center, conveniently found in the heart of town and within walking distance of hotels and restaurants.
+It’s the perfect spot to get acquainted with all that Kanab has to offer travelers.
+We chatted with the friendly staff, asked questions, and learned about the area’s fascinating geology and archaeology.
+The locals were incredibly helpful and down-to-earth.
+The warm hospitality of the residents always leaves a lasting impression.

 Besides a well-stocked bookstore, the Kanab Visitor Center also features a topographical relief model of the landscape, a few archaeology exhibits, and a geologic cross-section mural.
 Be sure to ask for maps, recent road conditions, and weather reports before venturing on any hikes.